nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 ^^^^^^^^^^^^^^^^^^

 Similar to creating layers, connecting layers is now done with the standard ``nest.Connect()`` function.
-Connecting GIDCollections with spatial data is no different from connecting GIDCollections without metadata.
+Connecting NodeCollections with spatial data is no different from connecting NodeCollections without metadata.
 In a layer-connection context, moving to the standard ``Connect()`` function brings with it some notable changes: